Frequently Asked Questions (FAQs)

 The Screening process is run through the Massachusetts Commission for the Deaf and Hard of Hearing (MCDHH) and is intended to ensure minimal skill for interpreters working in Massachusetts.
 The screening is split into two parts, interview and performance.
 The interview part focuses on your communication and decision making skills and the performance part focuses on your interpreting skills working form both voice to sign and sign to voice.
 For more information and how to apply for the Screening, please contact Janice Cagan-Teuber at MCDHH at firstname.lastname@example.org.

 Certification is a higher qualification level.
 The national Registry of Interpreters for the Deaf (RID) provides certification to interpreters in an attempt to ensure a high standard of skill for interpreters nationwide.
 For information about certification exams, please visit the RID website at www.rid.org.

 The co-op program is optional for interpreting majors, but you can participate if you so choose.
 Some students find is necessary for financial reasons or because they need more time to interact with Deaf people and further acquire the language.
 It can be a very useful and important experience.
 There are many places on and off campus where you could find a co-op position.

-Interpreting students in the past have held co-op positions at The ASL office at Northeastern, The Disability Resource Center at Northeastern University, The Learning Center for the Deaf and more.
+Interpreting students in the past have held co-op positions at organizations serving the Deaf community at The Disability Resource Center at Northeastern University, The Learning Center for the Deaf, as well as other locations.
 The co-op contact for Interpreting and ASL students is Jon Andrew.
 He can be reached at 617.373.3453.
 Or you can email Jon at email@example.com.
 To learn more about American Sign Language Co-ops, visit our co-op page here.